osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/shared-content/installation/install-using-docker.md

 Docker is a set of tools that you can use on Linux to manage application deployments.
 This topic provides examples of how to create a Docker container with the adapter.

-**Note:** Installation using Docker in only recommended for users proficient with Docker.
+**Note:** The use of Docker is only recommended if your environment requires it.
+Only users proficient with Docker should use it to install the adapter.
 Docker is not required to use the adapter.

 ## Create a startup script